Corecii/steam_arguments_launcher/README.md

 The `gameid` of the non-steam game will be used when the configurator asks for the game id.
-It can be retrieved by creating a desktop shortcut for the non-steam game and check its properties.
+It can be retrieved by creating a desktop shortcut for the non-steam game and checking its properties.
 The `gameid` is the numbers following `steam://rungameid/`

 ## Configuration options